milandr/mdr1986x-JFlash/README.md

 At the end, if the mapfile of our binary exists, `JFlash.py` sets the address of RTT structure, and you are able to interact with loaded binary using the same RTT client.

+#### How to check the program integrity in EEPROM at runtime

+The `JFlash.py` script writes CRC-32 of binary file right after (aligned(4)) the image in EEPROM, it should be compared with CRC-32 calculated by the program.